PSebastian96/pjt3-NoiseAudit/README.md

 - Pylint was used as python validator [https://pylint.pycqa.org/en/latest/user_guide/usage/run.html]
 - Pylint was used within the IDE terminal with pylint "file.py"
+- Within the IDE's command line, there were no issues with python code validity and is PEP8 compliant.

 <img width="440" alt="image" src="https://github.com/PSebastian96/pjt3-NoiseAudit/assets/123810890/6c91f8f4-eb07-440e-8428-c8fb1ead1e76">

+<a name="lighthouse"></a>
 ### Lighthouse Testing

 - Lighthouse is an open-source, automated tool for improving the performance, quality, and correctness of your web apps. [https://developer.chrome.com/docs/lighthouse/overview/]